What Women Should Know About Fruit and Bone Health

 Many frozen and canned fruits are picked and flash-frozen or canned on the same day, sealing in the wholesome goodness.

 Look for fruit that smells garden fresh, feels firm, and is free of bruising or injury at the produce counter.
 There is no need to avoid fruit that isn’t perfectly pretty.
-Texas-grown oranges may not look the best, but they tend to be juicy and sweet.
+Just because a fruit may not look the best doesn’t mean that it isn’t juicy and sweet.

 Packaged fruits are picked during season for the best quality and nutritional value and processed almost immediately, which locks in their nutrients.
 Frozen fruits are quick-frozen, and the canning process also preserves the nutrients in fruit.